alfifrr/werent-backend/docs/SCHEMAS_DOCUMENTATION.md

 #### Request Schemas:

 - **`ItemCreateSchema`**: Create new item
+  - `images`: Optional[List[str]] — List of image data as base64 strings or data URLs.
+These will be converted to image objects on the backend.
   - Title length validation (3-100 chars)
   - Description length validation (10-1000 chars)
   - Price validation (> 0, max 10,000)